← Back to Blog

 • GEO (2024-present): Optimize for AI engine citations and recommendations

 GEO doesn't replace SEO — it adds a new layer.
 You still need to rank on Google.
-But if your content isn't structured for AI retrieval, you're invisible to the fastest-growing search behavior in history.
+But if your content isn't structured for AI retrieval, you're invisible to the fastest-growing search behavior in history, as Gartner predicts a 25% decrease in traditional search volume by 2026.

 The stat that matters: By mid-2026, an estimated 40% of product research queries start with an AI engine, not Google.
 If ChatGPT doesn't know you exist, you're losing nearly half your potential discovery surface.